mantleconvection/terraneo/doc/doxygen_and_pages/documentation/contributing/contributing.md

 # Contributing {#contributing}

-> TL;DR: We are employing a simple fork workflow with a dev branch.
+> TL;DR: We are employing a simple fork workflow on the main branch.

 First of all: thanks for contributing.